torryatco/Redesign-spr25/readme.md

 ## Create Posts

-Create a new posts folder.
+Create a new posts folder at the top level of the project.

 Create two posts.